 - Accommodation types (e.g. a flat or a hotel room)

-Take a look at our travel app example.
+Take a look at our travel app development for iOS and Android example.
 Here, our primary filter is the activity type, such as biking or camping.
 We also give our users the option to enter a location in the search bar manually, which produces trips in a particular country or region.

 After finding a suitable option using filters or scrolling, the user will need more detailed information.
 No matter what your app is listing, there is always something to share.
 For example: